Roberto-Gentili/services-android-app/README.md

 # RG Services app
-A simple Binance and Crypto.com wallet viewer for Android
+A simple Binance and Crypto.com real time wallet viewer for Android

 From [here](https://github.com/Roberto-Gentili/services-android-app/releases/tag/rg-services-app-0.1.0) you can download the installer